-4.3.6 CMU2-DPS CMU3-DPS R1B-DPS I1-DPS OS-DPS SPECIAL PROVISIONS/ILLUSTRATIONS These special provisions correspond to numbers found under the district columns in the matrix: C) Active Transportation (1) Two of the required parking spaces shall be utilized for parking for bicycles and two-wheeled motorized vehicles.
-A minimum of one of these spaces must be exclusively for bicycles •
+4.3.6 CMU2-DPS CMU3-DPS R1B-DPS I1-DPS OS-DPS SPECIAL PROVISIONS/ILLUSTRATIONS These special provisions correspond to numbers foun under the district columns in the matrix:

+C) Active Transportation THE R

+(1) Two of the required parking spaces shall be utilized for parking for bicycles and two- wheeled motorized vehicles.
+A minimum of one of these spaces must be exclusively for bicycles

+VARIANCES: All Indian 794

+Permitted: N/A

+Criteria:

+1. See Section 5.5.4. b ST. O. LE

-D) Stormwater Management Permeable on-site controls for paved areas shall be required • • • • • (2) Stormwater management controls shall be provided in conformity with City requirements and Part 6.0 (Design Guidelines) of this By-law • • • •
+D) Stormwater Management 77.60

+Permeable on-site controls for paved areas shall be required • • • •

+(2) Stormwater management controls shall be provided in conformity with City require- ments and Part 6.0 (Design Guidelines) of • • •